All right, our two Sean Hannity show toll-free at 800-941-Sean.

 They'll save you a fortune.

-Uh never thought we'd live in a time where we have all of these natural resources, oil, coal, natural gas, hundreds of years worth of supply where we can be independent.
+Never thought we'd live in a time where we have all of these natural resources, oil, coal, natural gas, hundreds of years worth of supply where we can be independent.

 And yet we have a president that has decided to take the route of making the most horrific, dangerous deal with Iranian mullahs that chant death to America that will free up tens of billions of dollars, allow the Russians to build a nuclear facility inside of Iran,

-uh, which helps Vladimir Putin on top of letting Vladimir Putin in the middle of a war broker this deal as insanity, sucking up to Maduro and the Venezuelans, which will only make Venezuela, Iran, and Russia rich again, like Western Europe has been doing, and and we are more dependent than ever on foreign sources of energy and keep getting rejected by OPEC nations, many of whom don't like us.
+which helps Vladimir Putin on top of letting Vladimir Putin in the middle of a war broker this deal is insanity, sucking up to Maduro and the Venezuelans, which will only make Venezuela, Iran, and Russia rich again, like Western Europe has been doing.

-Anyway, so you know, this comes up unfortunately all too often.
+Anyway, so, you know, this comes up, unfortunately, all too often.

 Electric vehicles can help break our reliance on fossil fuels so that we don't have to do that again.

-They can shield American families from the boom and bust of these high gas prices, and they can certainly negate the ability of other countries to determine whether it's ours or other co other countries' citizens' paychecks being spent on fuel for vehicles.
+And they can certainly negate the ability of other countries to determine whether it's ours or other countries' citizens' paychecks being spent on fuel for vehicles.

 By the way, where do you get the energy to charge the batteries for the electric vehicles?

-Just a thought nobody's ever told me.
+Nobody's ever told me.

-What what difference does it make to beautiful Mother Earth?
+Just like nobody can answer the question, what difference does it make to beautiful Mother Earth?

-And I think we should be good stewards of God's gifts, uh, if we drove for oil in the Middle East or in Venezuela or in Iran or in Russia or in the United States.
+If we drill for oil in the Middle East or in Venezuela or in Iran or in Russia or in the United States.

 Doesn't it have the same impact environmentally?

-Just that none of this makes any sense.
+Just none of this makes any sense.

-Anyway, Dr. Oz, Republican Senate candidate uh for the great state, the Commonwealth of Pennsylvania, is with us.
+Anyway, Dr. Oz, Republican Senate candidate for the great state, the Commonwealth of Pennsylvania, is with us.

-Um you have been spending a lot of time, and we talk privately.
+You have been spending a lot of time, and we talk privately.

-Um I'm supporting your candidacy because I know you're an American first conservative.
+I'm supporting your candidacy because I know you're an American first conservative.

-Uh, and people ask me, how do you know, Hannity?
+And people ask me, how do you know, Hannity?

 I said, because I'm friends and we talk at length for hours.

-And and I know where your heart is.
+And I know where your heart is.

 Anyway, and then that's why I'm proudly supporting you.